SunnyORZ030/CMPE255-Modern-AI-with-unsloth.ai/README.md

 # CMPE255-Modern-AI-with-unsloth.ai
-# 🧠 Unsloth Full Finetuning – Colab1 Assignment
+# 🧠 Colab1 - Unsloth Full Finetuning

 ### 📘 Overview
 This repository contains all outputs from the **Colab1 Full Finetuning** task (CMPE 255).